lorenzomartino86/integration-test-with-docker-maven-plugin/post.md

    </profiles>
 ```

-Now we can add our *mysql* image in order to pull from public registry.
-We define database *todo* and username *admin* with the portmapping *3306:3306* in order to serve from container to host:
+Then I've added the *mysql* image in order to pull from public registry.
+I've then defined database *todo* and username *admin* with the portmapping *3306:3306* in order to serve from container to host:

 ```xml
    <!-- Properties for mysql database docker container -->